joao-vitor-sr/stupid-lsp/README.md

 ## Installation

-for now, the unique way to install it from the source so clone the project into a folder that you can still access later and install running `yarn`, and then `yarn build`, the binary will be in the _./bin_ folder
+for now, the unique way to install it is from the source so clone the project into a folder that you can still access later `git clone https://github.com/joao-vitor-sr/stupid-lsp.git ./folder` and install running `yarn`, and then `yarn build`, the binary will be in the _./bin_ folder

 ### Runing from NeoVim